MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 Constructs a NDArrayView with the specified storage in sparse CSC format on the specified device.
 The specified sparse data must outlive the created NDArrayView object.

-Parameter:
+Parameters:
 * `viewShape`: the shape of the NDArrayView being created.
 * `colStarts`: the array holds indices for each column into the arrays `rowIndices` and `nonZeroValues`.
 * `rowIndices`: the array that contains the row indices of the corresponding elements in array `nonZeroValues`.
 * `nonZeroValues`: the array that holds all nonzero values in the sparse matrix.
 The specified sparse data must outlive the created NDArrayView object.
 * `device`: on which device the NDArrayView object should be created.
 * `readOnly`: the NDArrayView object is read-only if this flag is `true`.

 ***
 ```cs